xebia/cypress-training/docs/5-bonus.md

 ### Need Help?
 * [Reporters](https://docs.cypress.io/guides/tooling/reporters.html) are offered by Cypress through Mocha
 * [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) is an easy way to run binaries from your `node_modules`

-## Exercise: Finding the bug in sum_all.js (bonus exercise)
-1. Write a unit test for the addFirstArgumentToRestThenSumTheRest-function in `sum_all.js` and then find and fix the bug!

-### Need Help?

-* [Rest and Spread operators](https://codingwithspike.wordpress.com/2016/06/11/javascript-rest-spread-operators/), how do they work in Javascript?

 -------------
 # Run tests in a Docker container